foreverallama/readmat/docs/subsystem_data_format.md

 ## Data Element 1: mxStruct_CLASS

 The first data element is of `mxSTRUCT_CLASS`.
-This is a `1 x 1` struct array which has fields set based on the variables in the MAT-file.
-For `mxOPAQUE_CLASS` objects, this will contain a field `MCOS`.
-For `java` objects, this will contain a field `java`.
+This is a `1 x 1` struct array which has fields set based on the type system of the `mxOPAQUE_CLASS` variables in the MAT-file.
+The field names of this struct is the same as the type system names.
+For example, `MCOS` types will contain a field `MCOS`.
+For `java` types, this will contain a field `java`.

+### Data Subelement: mxOPAQUE_CLASS

 The `MCOS` field contains an array of type `mxOPAQUE_CLASS`, which contains all the information we need.
-The structure of `java` has not yet been studied.

-### Data Subelement: mxOPAQUE_CLASS

 This subelement is quite similar to the data element that appears in the normal part of the MAT-file, but with some key differences:

 - The subelement does not have an array name
 - The subelement is of class type `FileWrapper__`
-- The object metadata is **not** a `mxUINT32` array, but instead a `mxCELL_CLASS` array
+- The object metadata is a `mxCELL_CLASS` array

 This cell array is what we need to look at closely.
 The cell array has a dimension `(N + 5, 1)`, where $N = \sum_{\text{objects}} \text{(number of properties of object)}$.
 The first cell in the array contains some metadata.
-The second cell is empty of size `0 bytes`, and is most likely used for padding.
+The second cell is empty of size `0 bytes`, whose purpose is unknown.
 The third cell onwards contains the contents of each field for every object in the MAT-file, stored as a regular data element.
-Finally, there are 3 more cells in the array that appear at the end, the purpose of which is not known yet.
+Finally, there are 3 more cells in the array that appear at the end, which contain some properties of each class in the MAT-file.
 This structure is visualized below.

 | Cell Array Index | fieldContentID | Cell Content |
 |-----------|-----------|-----------|